Hey thrill-seekers, are you ready to rock and roll? Well, it’s time to hop on board Rock ‘n’ Roller Coaster Featuring Aerosmith!

 One time my sister and I rode this ride about 5 times in a row with barely any wait all because it had started raining toward the end of the day!

-Is Rock ‘n’ Roller Coaster scary?
+Where to find Rock ‘n’ Roller Coaster

 Are you ready to ride Rock ‘n’ Roller Coaster?